Equivariant Conditional Diffusion Model for Head and Neck CT Image Synthesis from CBCT: Results

 \subsubsection{Training Convergence}

-The Models were trained was over 650 epochs.
-Fig.~\ref{fig:loss} shows the training loss versus the actual time; while the EqDiff-CT module is slower at early iterations, it achieves the same average loss as the baseline network after the training period with less variability.
-Fig.~\ref{fig:psnr} and Fig.~\ref{fig:ssim} depict the PSNR and SSIM metrics versus the number of epochs, supporting the statement that the EqDiff-CT approach leads to consistent performance improvements compared to the based line models without equivariance.
+Both EqDiff-CT and ACID-CT models were trained was over 650 epochs.
+Fig.~\ref{fig:loss} shows the training loss versus the actual time, while the EqDiff-CT module is slower at early iterations, it achieves the same average loss as the baseline network after the training period with less variability.
+Fig.~\ref{fig:abl_psnr_ssim} depict the PSNR and SSIM metrics versus the number of epochs, supporting the statement that the EqDiff-CT approach leads to consistent performance improvements compared to the baseline models without equivariance.

 Using the checkpoint for the trained models obtained at 650 epochs, the results on the testing dataset (Table~\ref{tab:test-results}) show that the EqDiff-CT model consistently outperformed the baseline for the sCT image generation.

-In particular the quantitative analysis shows that the average SSIM increased of 0.03 and reduced variance, indicating better structural preservation.
+In particular, the quantitative analysis shows that the average SSIM increased of 0.03 and reduced variance, indicating better structural preservation.
 Furthermore, the PSNR increased of around 0.9 dB and lower variance.

 These improvements validate the effectiveness of incorporating attention mechanisms in enhancing the perceptual quality and numerical stability of synthetic CT reconstruction.
 To note that since the validation dataset is consistent across simulations, the CBCT vs CT metrics are the same, indicating that observed improvements stemmed from model architecture, not input data variation.